BlueSpire/Durandal/docs/2.x/Leveraging-Publish-Subscribe.html.md

 * `trigger` - Trigger this object's events.
 * `proxy` - Proxy this object's events.

+You can pass the `all` event name to subsribe to all events.

 You can see the [events](/documentation/api#module/events) module reference documentation for more detailed information on these.
 Some examples of using the _app_ module's events are demonstrated below.